Digital-Working-Group/pii-splicing-redaction/README.md

 - [Ollama.](https://github.com/ollama/ollama)

 # Citations
-If you use this in your research, please cite the Huggingface dataset:
+If you use this in your research, please cite the Hugging Face dataset:
 ```bibtex
 @misc{ai4privacy_2024,
 	author={ Ai4Privacy },